Have you heard nutritional terms tossed about like “low carb diet” or a “keto plan”?

 In this guide, you’ll learn about the key differences between low carb vs keto diets.
-Better yet, we’ll dig into science-back answers as to what will work best for you.
+Better yet, we’ll dig into science-back answers as to which diet (if either) will work best for you.

 What’s the Keto Diet?